Robinpig/Note/docs/CS/Java/JDK/Basic/Lambda.md

 A fold function runs over all elements in a structure (for lists usually left-to-right, a "left fold", called reduce in Python), accumulating a value as it goes.
 This can be used to combine all elements of a structure into one value, for example:

 Like local and anonymous classes, lambda expressions can capture variables; they have the same access to local variables of the enclosing scope.
 However, unlike local and anonymous classes, lambda expressions do not have any [shadowing](/docs/CS/Java/JDK/Basic/Object.md?id=Shadowing) issues.
 Lambda expressions are lexically scoped.
 This means that they do not inherit any names from a supertype or introduce a new level of scoping.
 Declarations in a lambda expression are interpreted just as they are in the enclosing environment.

+Lambda Expressions, a new language feature, has been introduced in this release.
+They enable you to treat functionality as a method argument, or code as data.
+Lambda expressions let you express instances of single-method interfaces (referred to as functional interfaces) more compactly.

 ### Method References

 Sometimes, however, a lambda expression does nothing but call an existing method.
 In those cases, it's often clearer to refer to the existing method by name.
 Method references enable you to do this; they are compact, easy-to-read lambda expressions for methods that already have a name.

 - Anonymous Inner Class -> invokespecial
 - lambda -> invokedynamic